Our Research Objectives

 Synthesis and Policy Recommendations

-The final phase will foster action by synthesising results and developing workable policy recommendations to encourage a more effective EU democracy support toolkit.
+The final phase fostered action by synthesising results and developing workable policy recommendations to encourage a more effective EU democracy support toolkit.

-It will connect researchers, policymakers in EU institutions and member states, practitioners, civil society representatives and citizen groups in the EU and its Neighbourhoods.
-These new channels of interaction and discussions on challenges to democracy support will improve future EU interactions with its Neighbours.
-SHAPEDEM-EU will also advise the EU on how to improve its capacities to react to potential gaps and consider consequences of democracy support policies.
-The consortium will achieve this by pilot testing the Democracy Learning Loop, an innovative tool of democracy support practices between the EU and both Neighbourhoods, which will transform lessons learned into policy suggestions and build resilient networks and experiences that extend beyond the project’s duration.
+It connected researchers, policymakers in EU institutions and member states, practitioners, civil society representatives and citizen groups in the EU and its Neighbourhoods.
+These new channels of interaction and discussions on challenges to democracy support improved future EU interactions with its Neighbours.
+SHAPEDEM-EU also advised the EU on how to improve its capacities to react to potential gaps and consider consequences of democracy support policies.
+The consortium achieved this by pilot testing the Democracy Learning Loop, an innovative tool of democracy support practices between the EU and both Neighbourhoods, which transformed lessons learned into policy suggestions and build resilient networks and experiences that extend beyond the project’s duration.